 The Celestron 76mm Firstscope is another strong choice for beginners.
 While more experienced users will want a scope with a bit more poke, this lightweight, tabletop design is a great choice for kids or anyone else who might struggle with a larger scope on a tripod.
-This year, the Firstscope has been redesigned for the 50th anniversary of the Moon landings.
-Now it features a Moon design on the side, as well as commemorative coins and an astronomy book all about the Moon and how to spot the 50 most interesting things on the lunar surface.
-This is a Dobsonian-style telescope with a 76mm aperture reflector optical tube attached, which makes navigating the night sky really easy, all you have to do is point the tube and take a look.
+It's a Dobsonian-style telescope with a 76mm aperture reflector optical tube attached, which makes navigating the night sky really easy, all you have to do is point the tube and take a look.
 Be aware you're just getting the basics here – there's no finder scope provided to aid navigation further.

 Black Friday telecope deals: when's the best time to buy?

 Traditionally, the Black Friday sales are a great time to pick up a quality telescope at a cut price.
 Sadly, the 2020 Black Friday telescope deals were woefully thin on the ground, both in the US and the UK.
 This isn't what we'd usually expect: demand for the best telescopes has increased during the pandemic, which means that in the US at least, many ranges sold out completely well ahead of time.

 We'll be keeping a close eye out for any price drops that do occur, and our dedicated tool will pull in all the cheapest prices on the products in our ranking at all times, so you can be sure you're not overpaying.